Mani007/adv_js/variablesJS/Readme.md

 **let** cannot be accessed beyond its block.
 If the value is not defined then its "undefined" in value.
 3. **const** is another way of declaring ES6 variables in a block scope
 syntax is const x=20; ***// value has to declared***
 You cannot change the const once declared.

+### Rule for declaring any variable is same as python variable declaration
+All the valid format of variable declarations
+> let camelCase, camel_case, CamelCase, Camecase, camelcase1, camel$case, _CamelCase, _camelCase

+Some invalid format for variable declarations are
+> let 1cameCase, camel case, camel#case, #camelcase, etc.